canonical/ubuntu-cloud-docs/oracle/index.rst

       **Step-by-step guides** covering key operations and common tasks related to using Ubuntu images on Oracle Cloud.

-   .. grid-item:: :doc:`Canonical's offerings <oracle-explanation/canonical-offerings>`
+   .. grid-item:: :doc:`Explanation <oracle-explanation/index>`

-      **An explanation** of our offerings available on Oracle Cloud.
+       **Discussion and clarification** of key topics, such as our offerings on Oracle Cloud and an overview of available security features.

 ----------